 Hide unwanted views

 In my garden, the terrace butts right up to the north side of the house, presenting an unattractive, looming, blank façade to the garden.
-To make the blank wall more interesting, I mounted two wirework hayracks with attached trellises onto the wall at window height and planted annual vines to scramble up the wall and trailing fuchsias and impatiens to spill over the sides (below left).
+To make the blank wall more interesting, I mounted two wirework hayracks with attached trellises onto the wall at window height and planted annual vines to scramble up the wall and trailing fuchsias and impatiens to spill over the sides.
 In this way I was able to transform an uninteresting space using color and fragrance.
-On the other terrace, three rectangular terra-cotta pots sit against the wall of the house (below right).
+On the other terrace, three rectangular terra-cotta pots sit against the wall of the house.
 A handcrafted copper trellis in each pot supports various vines as they scramble upward, clothing the wall with flowers and foliage.

 Create a vignette

 I often use pots to add height or color to a garden bed where these elements are missing.
 In one garden, I placed a pot of annuals in a border when a shot of color was needed.
 I like the versatility of switching pots in and out of beds and the ability to change the feel of the garden by manipulating small vignettes on a moment’s notice.
 At a friend’s garden, a cobalt-blue pot placed in a dark spot in a bed draws your eye in and makes the space seem larger while it unites the garden and architecture by echoing the color of the nearby house.